How can I find out more about my meal plan?

 Where can I work out?

-The International Blue Cross Recreation Center (also called the IBC) is the premier place to get or stay in shape on campus.
+The Independence Blue Cross Recreation Center (also called the IBC) is the premier place to get or stay in shape on campus.
 It is located at the corner of 15th Street and Cecil B. Moore Avenue.
 If you prefer net sports or climbing walls, you can stop by Pearson and McGonigle Halls on Broad Street.
 You also may take advantage of the track located behind the Student Pavilion on 15th Street and Montgomery Avenue.
 For updated hours and a current schedule of events, visit Campus Recreation.